mramshaw/NoteM/Logging.md

 * Operating System version
 * Language & Locale (local does not have to be present)

+Device Type / Device Processor / Operating System are necessary to isolate the particular app build that may be problematic.

+Language (English, French) is a user setting, but is listed here as a device characteristic.
+Locale may not be present, but is generally a sub-category of language (en_US, fr_FR, etc).

+#### Android

 Android devices have a more limited form-factor, but many more suppliers (each of which may trail Official Android releases by quite some effort).